nearform/titus/docs/developers/packages/titus-backend/README.md

 ### Organisation
 Titus backend is structured as follows:

-* `lib/` - contains the server sources
+* `lib/` - contains the server sources.
-* `lib/config` - server configuration: reads environment variable values, with default values from the`.env` file
+* `lib/config` - server configuration: reads environment variable values, with default values from the`.env` file.
 * `lib/plugins` - fastify plugins for cross-cutting features.
-Contains a pg instrumenter and Auth0 + [jwt] strategy
+Contains a pg instrumenter and Auth0 + [jwt] strategy.
 * `lib/routes` - fastify plugins to declare HTTP routes.
-The health check route is also here
+The health check route is also here.

 ### Database

-There's a separated package for the database, make sure it's running before continuing.
+There's a separate package for the database, make sure it's running before continuing.
-Have a look at [Titus-db-manager].
+See the [Titus Database Manager] section for details.

 ### Auth0 Plugin